Alyka/apex/README.md

 Then wait till the setup is completed.

-> You will need to keep the terminal open to keep the application running.
-This is because our script runs the containers in the foreground, not in detached mode.
-To change this behavior and run the containers in detached mode, edit the `deploy.sh` script accordingly.
+> You will have to leave the terminal open to keep the application running.
+This is because the script runs the containers in the foreground, not in detached mode.
+So open another terminal to run the test.
+If you must change this behavior and run the containers in detached mode, edit the `deploy.sh` script accordingly.
 However, then you may not be able to know when the setup actually gets completed or when something goes wrong.

 4. The application should be live at